Complexity of chess domination problems: Investigation on the domination of polyominoes

 \section{Investigation on the domination of polyominoes}

-In this section, we consider open questions for polyominoes and specifically for the class of convex polyominoes.
-The interested reader can use Tool~\ref{tool:gadget-check} to get the number of maximal dominating queen positions on any gadget on a polyomino.
+In this section, we consider open questions for polyominoes, specifically for the class of convex polyominoes.
+The interested reader can use Tool~\ref{tool:gadget-check} to get the number of maximum dominating queen positions on any gadget on a polyomino.
 The underlying algorithm is explained in the next section.